-The Records Section is responsible for filing all records in an efficient and accepted method that allows for accountability, accuracy, security, and ease of access.
-The Records Supervisor will ensure state and federal laws are followed concerning the retention and release of records.
-Records retention is governed by the Colorado State Municipal Records Retention Schedule, which can be viewed here: Municipal Records Retention Manual.
+Erie Police Records is responsible for filing all records in an efficient and accepted method that allows for accountability, accuracy, security, and ease of access while ensuring state and federal laws are followed concerning the retention and release of records.
+Records retention is governed by the Colorado State Municipal Records Retention Schedule, viewable in the Municipal Records Retention Manual.